 Who we are

-Biological data are recorded by many organisations and people, collected together using a range of systems, verified by experts, curated by a wide range of organisations and then aggregated and shared regionally primarily by Local Environmental Record Centres and nationally via the NBN Atlas which holds more than 217 million biological records.
+Wildlife data are recorded by many organisations and people, collected together using a range of systems, verified by experts, curated by a wide range of organisations and then aggregated and shared regionally primarily by Local Environmental Record Centres and nationally via the NBN Atlas which holds almost 200 million wildlife occurrence records.

 The NBN vision is that:

-To achieve that vision the Network must deliver improvements to the recording, collection, verification, curation, aggregation, analysis and use of biological data in the UK.
+To achieve that vision the Network must deliver improvements to the recording, collection, verification, curation, aggregation, analysis and use of wildlife data in the UK.

 Find out more about the NBN concept and its history

 The work of the NBN is facilitated by a Secretariat and governed by the NBN Board of Trustees.